Shandong Prime (est. 1993) · B2B wholesale only · Custom fabrication for global buyers

 - Architectural steel components

-- Railway undercarriage parts
+- Railway undercarriage and reinforcement parts

-- Oil & gas pipeline supports
+- Oil & gas pipe supports and skids

-- Medical equipment frameworks
+- Medical equipment frameworks (per drawing/spec)

 - Heavy-duty welded subassemblies